 Struggling to Write?
 Ways to Find Your Flow Again

 Are you struggling with your writing?
-Have you ever experienced difficulties in writing, publishing, and posting consistently?
+Have you ever found it difficult to write, publish, and post consistently?
 Those times when the words and ideas just don’t flow?
+For a couple of years, it was tough for me to write consistently while helping my mom and caring for my dad, who was living with cancer and dementia.

 Maybe you’ve been there too.
 If so, you’re not alone.